Expandi vs HeyReach

 HeyReach also offers a Find Email action within campaigns that finds verified email addresses, creating conditional branches based on whether an email was found.
 Each lookup consumes one credit.

+The difference reflects each platform's philosophy: Expandi wants to be the hub for both channels.
 HeyReach wants to be the best LinkedIn tool and let specialized email platforms handle email.

 Both platforms are limited by the data you feed them

-Here's what neither Expandi nor HeyReach can solve: the quality of your prospect data.
+Here is what neither Expandi nor HeyReach can solve: the quality of your prospect data.

 ZoomInfo addresses this problem.
 Instead of scraping LinkedIn profiles, ZoomInfo maintains a verified B2B database of 500M contacts and 100M companies, built through automated ML scanning of 28 million site domains daily, third-party data covering 95 million businesses, a community of 200,000+ users who share data back, and 300+ human researchers.
 First-party data reaches up to 95% accuracy.

-More importantly, ZoomInfo provides context that LinkedIn profiles don't.
+More importantly, ZoomInfo provides context that LinkedIn profiles do not.
 Buyer Intent data tracks signals from 210 million IP-to-Organization pairings to identify companies actively researching topics related to your product.
 Technographics map the tech stacks of 30+ million companies.
 WebSights resolves anonymous website visitors to companies.

 Together, these signals tell you who to reach and when, turning cold outreach into warm outreach.

 A ZoomInfo-powered workflow might look like this: identify companies showing intent signals for your category, pull verified decision-maker contacts with direct dials and emails, enrich with company context and technographic data, then push those contacts into Expandi or HeyReach for LinkedIn outreach.
 The automation tool handles execution.
 ZoomInfo handles the targeting that makes execution worthwhile.